CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Ref_Guide.md

 - `as:` This is the name of the ref.
 You'll notice it is just the name of the configuration file sans the `-ref.yaml` ending.
 This is also how you will call this ref to be executed in [chains](Step_Registry_Chain_Guide.md) and [workflows](Step_Registry_Workflow_Guide.md).
 - `from:` This value is the name of the container you'd like this script to be executed in.
 You can use a [custom container](../Containers/Container_Creation_Guide.md) or one of the [available containers within the OpenShift CI image registry](https://docs.ci.openshift.org/docs/how-tos/use-registries-in-build-farm/) (`cli` seems to be a popular image to use).
 - `commands:` The value for commands simply points to the `-commands.sh` file that we will populate in the next section.
 This is telling the ref which bash script to run.
-- `resources:` This stanza defines the resources that are needed to run your new ref
+- `resources:` This stanza defines the resources that are needed to run your new ref.
-  - `requests:` This stanza defines the optimal resources needed to run this ref
+  - `requests:` This stanza defines the optimal resources needed to run this ref.
-    - `cpu:` The number of CPUs requested
+    - `cpu:` The number of CPUs requested.
-    - `memory:` The amount of memory requested
+    - `memory:` The amount of memory requested.
   - `limits:` This stanza defines the maximum resources this ref should be allowed to utilize. **Optional**
-    - `cpu:` The number of CPUs requested
+    - `cpu:` The number of CPUs requested.
-    - `memory:` The amount of memory requested
+    - `memory:` The amount of memory requested.
 - `credentials:` This stanza defines a list of any credentials or secrets the ref may need for execution.
 Please see the [Secrets Guide](../Secrets/Secrets_Guide.md) for more information regarding the usage of this stanza. **Optional**
-  - `namespace:` Defines the credential's namespace defined in Vault
+  - `namespace:` Defines the credential's namespace defined in Vault.
-  - `name:` Defines the name of the credential in Vault
+  - `name:` Defines the name of the credential in Vault.
   - `mount_path:` Defines where the file(s) containing the credentials should be mounted during execution.
 If you have more than one item in this list, the `mount_path` values cannot be the same.
 - `env:` This stanza defines a list of environment variables needed for this ref to execute. **Optional**
   - `name:` Defines the name of an environment variable.